itzniel/Uwa_Aluyi-Osa_WEB601Assignments_SoccerGame/README.md

 20230625
 CReated a service and added a function that retrieves the array of contents, also a created a contentDB file to host the data

+20230630
+Created a service to display a new content, and added another service to send a message when the content is retrieved